LukeEmmet/molly-brown/README.md

 yourself.
 Allowing untrusted users to upload arbitrary executable files into a CGI path is a serious security vulnerability.

-SCGI applications must be started separately, and as such can run e.g. as their own user and/or chrooted into their own filesystem, and as such are less of a security issue.
+SCGI applications must be started separately (i.e. Molly Brown expects them to already be running and will not attempt to start them itself), and as such they can run e.g. as their own user and/or chrooted into their own filesystem, meaning that they are less of a security threat in addition to avoiding the overhead of process startup, database connection etc. on each request.

-* `CGIPaths`: A list of path regexs.
-Any request which maps to a world-executable file contained in a directory which matches one of the regexs in this list will be executed and its standard output will be sent as the response to the client.
-CGI applications are responsible for generating their own response headers, and must terminate within 10 seconds of being spawned to avoid being killed.
-  Details about the request are available to CGI applications through environment variables.
+* `CGIPaths`: A list of filesystem paths, within which world-executable files will be run as CGI processes.
+The paths act as prefixes, i.e. if `/var/gemini/cgi-bin` is listed then `/var/gemini/cgi-bin/script.py` and `/var/gemini/cgi-bin/subdir/subsubdir/script.py` will both be run.
+  The paths may include basic wildcard characters, where `?` matches a single non-separator character and `*` matches a sequence of them - if wildcards are used, the path should *not* end in a trailing slash
+  - this appears to be a peculiarity of the Go standard library's `filepath.Glob` function.
 * `SCGIPaths`: In this section of the config file, keys are path regexs and values are paths to unix domain sockets.
 Any request whose path matches one of the regexs will cause an SCGI request to